Learn More

 Understanding Visual Arts Experiences of Blind People

-Proceedings of ACM Conference on Human Factors in Computing Systems (CHI 2023) Links: [doi] [PDF] [HTML]
+Proceedings of the ACM Conference on Human Factors in Computing Systems (CHI 2023).
+ACM. [doi] [PDF]

 Frank Elavsky, Lucas Nadolskis, and Dominik Moritz